H3yfinn/transport-modeling-guide/content/analytical_pieces/explanation.md

     - Strong, non-price-oriented consumer preferences (e.g. political affiliation, high driving ranges, heavy cars) mean that these economies might have just as difficult a time as any in encouraging the BEV transition.
     - More optimistic emissions targets means more pressure on the freight transition, which in turn puts more pressure on charging/hydrogen-refilling infrastructure and grid stability.
     - Low passenger transport shares provide an avenue for improvement, if the right policies are put in place.
+    - If hybrids are to be useful anywhere, it is here and other low density economies.
+The high driving ranges and heavy cars make them well-suited for these economies.
+However, use with low carbon fuels would be needed to achieve emissions reduction targets which makes hybrids less cost competitive.
+Without low carbon fuels, hybrids will result in less than half the emissions reductions that switching to BEVs would cause.

 - **High density rich - Japan, Korea, Chinese Taipei**
 {{graph:lmdi_passenger_road_Target_09_ROK.html}}